mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Why Is Rust Compilation Slow?

-Wait a sec, slow **in comparison to what?** For example, if you compare it with Go, their compiler is doing a lot less work in general.
-It lacks support for generics and macros.
-Also, the Go compiler was [built from scratch](https://golang.org/doc/faq#What_compiler_technology_is_used_to_build_the_compilers) as a monolithic tool consisting of both, the frontend and the backend (rather than relying on, say, [LLVM](https://llvm.org/) to take over the backend part, which is the case for Rust or Swift).
+Wait a sec, slow **in comparison to what?** That is, if you compare Rust with Go, the Go compiler is doing a lot less work in general.
+For example, it lacks support for generics and macros.
+On top of that, the Go compiler was [built from scratch](https://golang.org/doc/faq#What_compiler_technology_is_used_to_build_the_compilers) as a monolithic toolchain consisting of both, the frontend and the backend (rather than relying on, say, [LLVM](https://llvm.org/) to take over the backend part, which is the case for Rust or Swift).
 This has advantages (more flexibility when tweaking the entire compilation process, yay) and disadvantages (higher overall maintenance cost